CLAT Counselling 2025 (Started) – First Merit List (Delayed), Fees, Documents, Admission Process

 • Payment of confirmation fee: The candidates who choose the freeze or float option must pay the confirmation fee of Rs 20000.
 The confirmation fee will be adjusted against the balance of university fees to be paid at the time of admission.

-• Payment of university fee: Candidates are required to report to pay the university fee and complete their seat allotment.
+• Payment of university fee: Candidates are required to pay the university fee within the prescribed deadline and complete their seat allotment.

 • Reporting and document verification: Candidates are required to report to the allotted NLU and complete document verification and other formalities in the CLAT 2025 admission process.